boatmeme/grails-random/README.md

 ## Tags

-All tags exist in the `random` namespace
+All tags exist in the `random` namespace and return Objects, which means you may call them as methods from within your own controllers and taglibs .
+For example:

+    def myShuffledList = random.shuffle(list:[1,2,3,4,5,6,7,8,9,10])

 ***
 ### nextInteger